ZissisM/EnergyCrisis/README.md

-# Electricity Prices, Generation Mix, European Energy Crisis Electricity price vulnerability and the consequences of the generation mix in the European Energy Crisis
+# European Energy Crisis Electricity Price vulnerability and the consequences of the generation mix in the European Energy Crisis
 ### Raúl Bajo, Antonio Bento, Daniel Kaffine, and Zissis Marmarelis

 ## Datasets